2018 left us many important internal communications lessons — let’s see what lessons we can build on top of these before we leave the past behind.

 4) Worry less about a seat at the table, more about getting it done

-For the past couple of years, internal communicators have been enamoured with the idea of having a seat at the table and “belonging” in that boardroom next to executives and board members.
+For the past couple of years, internal communicators have been enamored with the idea of having a seat at the table and “belonging” in that boardroom next to executives and board members.

 However, that sense of belonging is symbolic at best and selfish at worst.